 - Before you remove the dough from the freezer, gather your butter and cut each stick in half length-wise.
 Place it on a piece of plastic wrap that has been dusted with a little flour and form the pieces into a square shape.
 Add a little more flour on top and cover with more plastic wrap.
 Using a rolling-pin, hit the butter until it flattens somewhat to about half its depth.
 Roll and pat into a smooth 6 inch square.
 Place the butter in the refrigerator to get a little less smooshy.
 What the butter package looks like: it should be a 6 inch square about ¼ to ⅓ of an inch thick and will be speckled flour.

 - Remove the dough from the freezer.
-Using two silpats or parchment lined up to create a long rectangle and dusted with flour, place the dough and pat into a rectangular shape.
-Dust with more flour.
+Using two silpats or parchment lined up to create a long rectangle and dusted with the 50 grams of flour, under and on top of the dough.
+Place the dough and pat into a rectangular shape.
 Cover with plastic wrap and press with a rolling-pin from the center out to the edges.
 Pressing is done until the dough is able to be rolled.
 Roll the dough gently to smooth it into a long rectangle about 3x longer than it is wide.
 Leave a thick, padded dough square in the center that is a little bigger than the butter package (think padded-top mattress).
 Using a pastry brush remove the excess flour from the dough.
 Place the butter on the padded portion and fold the rolled edges over each other and the butter.
 Pinch the edges closed with your fingers.
-Press the top with your palm and then the rolling-pin – very gently to seal the butter in there.
+Press the top with your palm and then the rolling-pin - very gently to seal the butter in there.
 What the dough looks like: The butter package will be invisible to the eye but you should be able to just feel it.
 Make sure the dough is thickly padding it on the top and bottom and pinch those sides closed.
 It should be rather smooth at this point and square.

 - Repeat the process: press, roll, tri-fold: turn, press, roll, tri-fold: refrigerate